SagerNet/SagerNet/README.md

 * Full basic features
 * Option to change the notification update interval
-* A China apps scanner (based on dex classpath scanning, so it may be slower)
+* A Chinese apps scanner (based on dex classpath scanning, so it may be slower)

 ## TIPS

 * Click on the title to scroll to the first proxy or the selected proxy
 * Proxy list can be dragged by holding the progress bar
-* The china apps scanner will only scan system apps if "Show system apps" is checked
+* The Chinese apps scanner will only scan system apps if "Show system apps" is checked
 * V2Ray browser forwarding is not yet available, only for developers to debug

 ## XRAY